ZASUO01/Restaurant-Page/README.md

-# A landding page for a generic restaurant using tailwind css
+# A landing page for the Zasuo's cafe.